wojtekerbetowski/erbetowski.pl/source/_drafts/2015-12-11-make-it-stick.md

 thumbnail: /img/posts/2015-12-11-make-it-stick.jpg
 ---

 I have just finished listening to [Make it stick](http://makeitstick.net/) audiobook.
-Hence, I want to summarize it with this blog post.
+I want to sum it up with this blog post.

 But since this book heavily influenced the way I'm gaining new knowledge, the review will be in a form of a quiz, which I should be able to solve, if I remember and understand the key points of the book.
-On the other hand, it will give you an overview of the content.

-If you're interested in my opinion on the book - check the [review I left on Audible](http://www.audible.com/listener/ANBQYKSXTH496?asin=B00M0EO7EY).
+Answering the questions I prove to myself, that I have successfully learnt the content.

+Also you can check out [my opinion on Audible](http://www.audible.com/listener/ANBQYKSXTH496?asin=B00M0EO7EY) about the book.

-And now the questions:
+Here are the questions:

 * What is the most common and natural way of strengthening the knowledge (based on a written materials)?
-Why people trust, it is effective.
+Why do people trust, it is effective?

 [^comment]: # Reading the material multiple times.
 Supported by confirmation bias.
 Whenever you hit an information that you read before, you think you have that knowledge available.
-Taking a test on the subject often shows the opposite.)
+Taking a test on the subject often shows the opposite.

 * What is the alternative method, described in the book?
 How would you compare their effectiveness?
 What are the reasons for this?